Resource Leveling

 Resource leveling options

-Both options will help you find the location of available resources for all activities that are selected for resource-leveling.
-The only difference between Time and Resource limit is that Time-Limit will set the Maximum Delay to the activities' Total Float.
 At the same time, the Resource Limit allows manual input of Maximum delay.
-Maximum delay is the number of time units permitted for each activity to delay.
+Maximum delay is the number of time units permitted for each activity to be delayed.

 The ‘At Overload’ comes with two different options, ‘Place As Early As Possible’ and ‘Place with Minimum Overload,’ available for both Time and Resource Limits.